AqME: Dévisager Dieu and AqME (2014–2017)

-Requiem: split up and farewell tour (2019)
+Requiem, disbandment and farewell tour (2019)

-11 November 2018, AqME announces on the social medias, by a long communiqué, that the 2019 year will be the last for the group, which get ready to celebrate its twentieth anniversary, explaining be gotten to the end of a human and art adventure.
-12 April 2019, they release their ninth album, Requiem.
-They split up after a ten-dates farewell tour, passing across France and Belgium, from March 2019 to January 2020, playing their last concert 11 January 2020 at the Trianon in Paris, two former historic members within : Thomas Thirrion (Koma) on vocals et Benjamin Rubin (Ben) on guitar.
-However, the last dates are cancelled because of last line-up singer Vinc's health issues.
+On 11 November 2018, AqME announced on social media, through a long communiqué, that 2019 would be the last year for the band, which was getting ready to celebrate its twentieth anniversary, explaining that it has reached the end of a human and artistic adventure.

+On April 12, 2019, they released their ninth album, Requiem.
+They disbanded after a ten-date farewell tour, crossing France and Belgium from March 2019 to January 2020.
+They played their last concert on 11 January 2020 at Le Trianon in Paris, with two original band members: Thirrion (Koma) on vocals and Rubin (Ben) on guitar.
+However, the last dates were cancelled due to the health problems of the band's singer, Peignart-Mancini.